InteractionDesignFoundation/handbook/guides/collaboration-tools.md

 We use Google Calendar to share info about our events: meetings, call, team-trips, etc.

-Recommendation: consider to have 2 different calendars on your IDF google account: **public** and **private**.
+Recommendation: consider to have 2 different calendars on your IxDF google account: **public** and **private**.

-There are several benefits and reasons to sharing your calendar with everyone at IDF:
+There are several benefits and reasons to sharing your calendar with everyone at IxDF:

 1. Transparency is one of our values and sharing what you work on is in line with our message of "be open about as many things as possible".
 1. Due to our timezone differences, there are small windows of time when our availabilities overlap.